For information regarding Conditional Acceptance, click here.

 Quarter Credits : 4

 This course continues to develop applications of single and multiparty negotiations in international organizational contexts.
-Topics include advanced role-playing among different stakeholders, impact of culture and political differences, and coalition building strategies.
+Topics include advanced role-playing among different stakeholders, the impact of culture and political differences, and coalition-building strategies.

 Quarter Credits : 4